christopher5106/christopher5106.github.io/_posts/2016-02-04-bidmach-tutorial.markdown

 ---
 layout: post
-title:  "Big data tutorial on BIDMach library : basic matrix operations and file IO.
-Example on a RandomForest computation"
+title:  "Big data tutorial on BIDMach library : basic matrix operations and file I/O. Example on a RandomForest computation"
 date:   2016-02-04 23:00:51
 categories: big data
 ---

 BIDMach is a very powerful library,

-- on matrix operations, as powerful as Python Numpy library on CPU, and offering the fastest GPU equivalent.
+- on matrix operations, as powerful as Python Numpy library on CPU, but offering to possibility to work on CPU and GPU indifferently.

 - on file i/o, in particular with [lz4 compression](https://github.com/Cyan4973/lz4).